hurwitzlab/imicrobe-data-loaders/README.md

 ### Usage: Load UProC KEGG results

 If UProC KEGG results need to be copied from TACC to /iplant/ execute `make copy-uproc-kegg-results-to-iplant` from stampede2.

+If the UProC KEGG results have not been copied to myo execute `make ils-imicrobe-projects write-download-command-file parallel-iget-uproc-results`.

+If the UProC KEGG database tables do not exist yet execute `make drop-and-create-uproc-kegg-tables`.

+To load the UProC KEGG database tables execute `make write-load-uproc-kegg-tables-command-file` followed by `make `